Dimercel/listopia/README.md

 #### unfoldr `(fn init-val)`

-The unfoldr function is a dual to foldr: while foldr reduces a list to a summary value, unfoldr builds a list from a seed value.
+The `unfoldr` function is a dual to `foldr`: while `foldr` reduces a list to a summary value, `unfoldr`` builds a list from a seed value.
 The function takes the element and returns NIL if it is done producing the list or returns '(a b), in which case, a is a prepended to the list and b is used as the next element in a recursive call.

 ```common-lisp
 (unfoldr (lambda (x) (if (= x 0) nil (list x (1- x)))) 10) ;; => '(10 9 8 7 6 5 4 3 2 1)